tbroyer/oidc-servlets/rs/README.md

 # oidc-servlets-rs

-OIDC-Servlets+RS is a companion library to [OIDC-Servlets](../README.md) providing Jakarta RS filters to manage authorizations on Jakarta RS resources (in a servlets environment).
+OIDC-Servlets+RS is a companion library to [OIDC-Servlets](../README.md) providing JAX-RS filters to manage authorizations on JAX-RS resources (in a servlets environment).

 ## Usage